 Deceived again, Ranvir is pushed from the roof to his death.
 After the murder of Ranvir, the movie reveals that it is really Sofia who has been involved with Rajeev against both Sonia and Ranvir.
 And, so goes the rest of this odd piece of filmmaking.

 Enter the Indian Inspector Clouseau, Robert DeCosta, and his dimwit assistant, Mini.
 The film slows down, and tediously follows DeCosta’s bizarre pursuit of Rajeev and his accomplice, Sofia, to a predictable conclusion.

+In the movie RACE from India, two handsome young businessmen in South Africa inherit their father’s horse business and pursue success.
+Their hearts are filled with greed, envy, betrayal, and murder, but they manage to let loose in a number of musical productions reminiscent of the 1960s.
+Everyone has an agenda, none of which are honorable.
+Greed spawns seduction and murder.
+In the midst of it all, comes “RD,” the Inspector Clouseau of South Africa, along with his dimwitted assistant, Mini, to pursue the murderers.
 RACE is a motley mix of fast cars, faster horses, 1960’s beach musicals, spaghetti westerns, and Inspector Clouseau detective movies.
 It mixes so many genres that it is hard not to laugh at it instead of with it.
 There is no reference to any religious practice except for what looks like a Christian wedding.
 The story reflects a high rolling society where greed is the primary god, followed by envy and murder.
 As one brother declares, “I can never forgive anyone who deceives me,” so unforgiveness is another theme throughout this movie.
 Most viewers will not forgive the filmmakers for such a smorgasbord of celluloid.